hashicorp/nomad/website/source/guides/acl.html.markdown

 If you have an existing authentication backend (like LDAP), follow the relevant instructions to create a role available on the [Authentication backends page](https://www.vaultproject.io/docs/auth/index.html).
-Otherwise, for testing purposes, a token can be generated associated with the policy:
+Otherwise, for testing purposes, a Vault token can be generated associated with the policy:

 ```
 $ vault token-create -policy=nomad-user-policy